One-Shot Distributed Source Simulation: As Quantum as it Can Get: Max Wyner Common Information Quantities

-for the same reasons as before.
-The same argument holds for $\wt{C}^{\ve}_{h}$ as it also satisfies a DPI. \end{proof}

-\paragraph{A Remark on Computability} One convenient property of one-shot entropic quantities is that for small dimensions they can be solved easily as they form semidefinite programs \cite{Tomamichel-2015}.
+\paragraph{A Remark on Computability} One convenient property of one-shot entropic quantities is that for small dimensions they can be solved easily as they form semidefinite programs \cite{Tomamichel-2015a}.
 However, here we also have the constraint that we are optimizing over Markov chains.
-This not only makes it hard to solve in general, but actually means that there must be instances where it is NP-hard to solve, because we can use whether or not the solution is finite as a solution to the separability problem. \begin{proposition} There exist $\rho_{AC} \in \Density(A \otimes C)$ such that computing $C^{\ve}_{\max}(A\mcol C)_{\rho},\wt{C}^{\ve}_{\max}(A\mcol C)_{\rho}$ is NP-hard. \end{proposition} \begin{proof} As established in Proposition \ref{prop:finiteness-of-SMCI-and-alt-SMCI}, $\wt{C}^{\ve}_{\max}$ is finite if and only if $\rho_{AC}$ is sufficiently close to the separable state.
-Likewise for $C^{\ve}_{\max}$ but if it is within some distance from the separable states.
-Therefore, if it is efficient to compute always, then we have a method for the ability to determine if the state is separable (or within some distance from it).
-It is known determining membership is strongly NP-hard \cite{Gharibian-2008a}, which means even with some tolerated distance from the set of separable states $\beta$ determining whether it is in or out of the set is NP-hard.
-Therefore this would be in contradiction with being able to compute $C^{\ve}_{\max},\wt{C}^{\ve}_{\max}$ efficiently. \end{proof} We note the above argument doesn't say anything about computational complexity when the target distribution is fully classical and thus separable a priori.
-We also note this is not a problem in terms of establishing our results beyond that it means we cannot in general compute the answer.
+This not only makes it hard to solve in general, but actually means that there must be instances where it is NP-hard to solve, because determining if a state is $\ve$-close to a separable is known to be NP-hard \cite{Gharibian-2008a}.
+For completeness, a formal proof is provided in the appendix. \begin{proposition} There exist families of quantum states such that computing $C^{\ve}_{\max}(A\mcol C)_{\rho}$ is NP-hard. \end{proposition}